 AAHD Frederick J. Krause Scholarship on Health and Disability

 The AAHD Frederick J. Krause Scholarship is available to undergraduate/graduate students who are at the sophomore level or above.
 They must be enrolled in studies associated directly associated with disabilities and healthcare.
 They must also be attending an accredited university.
 Students who have a strong record that includes community service or volunteering will get special consideration.
 Applicants must also be living in or residents of the United States.
-Each disability scholarship is limited to $1000 with the deadline to submit an application being November 15.
-Scholarships will be awarded in January of the following year.
+Each disability scholarship is limited to $1000 with the deadline to submit an application being March 3.
+Scholarships will be awarded in August.

 3